NetEase/pomelo-admin/README.md

 * function masterHandler(agent, msg, cb) - callback in master process to process a message from monitor process or a timer event in master process.

-* function masterHandler(agent, msg, cb) - callback in monitor process to process a message from master process or a timer event in monitor process.
+* function monitorHandler(agent, msg, cb) - callback in monitor process to process a message from master process or a timer event in monitor process.

-* function masterHandler(agent, msg, cb) - callback in master process to process a message from client.
+* function clientHandler(agent, msg, cb) - callback in master process to process a message from client.

 The relations of the components is as below: